AVSimulation/SCANeR-Quick-Starts/Pages/HT_Create_your_first_test_case/HT_Create_your_first_test_case.md

    > The type of vehicle here is a CALLAS vehicle.
 This is a vehicle that has a full vehicle dynamics.
 There are other types of vehicles, and they are all in the resources.

-2. Add other actors is your scenario.
+2. Add other actors to your scenario.
 You can add Cars, Pedestrians, Trucks, Buses, Motorcycles, and many more.
 Here is the result I get with my `Scenario`:

    ![Scenario Result](./assets/Scenario_Result.png)